ga4gh/va-spec/schema/profiles/def/MolecularConsequenceStatement.rst

       - :ref:`RecordMetadata`
       - 0..1
       - Provenance metadata about a specific concrete record of information as encoded/serialized in a particular data set or object (as opposed to provenance about the abstract information content the encoding carries).
+   *  - object
+      - object
+      - 1..1
+      - An Entity or concept that is related to the subject of a Statement via its predicate.
    *  - direction
       - string
       - 0..1